Rosenkrantz (noble family)

-Rosenkrantz (one line spelled Rosencrantz) is the name of family which belong to Danish, Norwegian, Swedish and German nobility.
+The Rosenkrantz family (one line spelled Rosencrantz) is the name of a family which belongs to initially Danish, and later Norwegian, Swedish and German nobility.
 The family is known since the 14th century and belongs to the old and high nobility.
 It has played a prominent role in Denmark and Norway, its members having been estate owners as well as high officials.

-The surname appears in William Shakespeare's tragedy The Tragedy of Hamlet, Prince of Denmark (see Rosencrantz and Guildenstern).
+The surname appears in William Shakespeare's tragedy The Tragedy of Hamlet, Prince of Denmark (see: Rosencrantz and Guildenstern).

 Rosenkrantz in Denmark

 The Rosenkrantz family were initially landowners in Denmark, with subsequent branches in both Norway and Sweden.
 The Danmarks Adels Aarbog ("Yearbook of the Danish Nobility") gives details of the following family lines:

 Line I: Hevringholm

 The Hevringholm line consists of the family's oldest known members in the Vivild parish in Norddjurs (c.
 1300–1600).

 Line II: Boller with the so-called "Legitimised Line"

 The Boller line, which includes the barons Rosenkrantz of Rosendal, is named for its estate at Boller.
 This line emanated from line I, with Erik Rosenkrantz (died 1503) marrying in 1456 Sophie Henriksdatter Gyldenstierne (1430–1477), the heiress of Boller.
 In 1618/1619 – five generations later – Holger Rosenkrantz (died 1638) sold Boller to Ellen Marsvin (1572–1649), the widow of Ludvig Munk, who in 1607 married secondly Knud Rud, and whose daughter Kirsten Munk had in 1615 married King Christian IV (1577–1648).
 In 1630 the King made Ellen transfer Boller (and Rosenvold) to her sole child, her daughter Kirsten Munk.

 The so-called "Legitimised Line" is an unnecessary creation, suggesting that it was illegitimate before; it was begun by the Boller-descendant Holger Rosenkrantz (1599–1634), who was a soldier in Danish and Dutch service and apparently had been abroad for so long that no one remembered him, so that his sons Ludvig (fief baron of Rosendal in 1678) and Maximilian (at Nyboellegaard) had to prove that Holger's father was Frederick Rosenkrantz (1571–1602) of the Boller line.